tripathimanoj/ML_email_campagin_classification/README.md

 - Map the ip of docker container with ec2-instance
 - Expose the ec2-instance
 - Serve the model by public ip

-###   Problem Description :

-Most of the small to medium business owners are making effective use of Gmail-based Email marketing Strategies for offline targeting of converting their prospective customers into leads so that they stay with them in business.
-The main objective is to create a machine learning model to characterize the mail and track the mail that is ignored; read; acknowledged by the reader.
-Data columns are self-explanatory.

 ### Data Summary :